 Together these functions present a protocol to interface with the game engine.
 It is expected that subclasses will override these functions to implement the actual game behaviors.

 Note JavaScript does not support abstract classes.
-The language does not prevent a game programmer from instantiating a Scene object, however, the created instance will be completely useless and the error message will provide a them with a proper warning.
+The language does not prevent a game programmer from instantiating a Scene object, however, the created instance will be completely useless and the error message will provide them with a proper warning.

 Modify Game Engine to Support the Scene Object

 The game engine must be modified in two important ways.
 First, the game engine access file, index.js, must be modified to export the newly introduced symbols to the client as is done with all new functionality.
-Second, the Scene.stop() function introduces the possibility of stopping the game and handles the cleanup and resource deallocation required in that process.
+Second, the Scene.stop() function introduces the possibility of stopping the game and handles the cleanup and resource deallocation required.

 Export the Scene Class to the Client

-Edit the index.js file to import from scene.js and export the default Scene class identifier for the client.
+Edit the index.js file to import from scene.js and export Scene for the client.

-// … identical to previous code
+… identical to previous code …

 import Scene from "./scene.js";

-// … identical to previous code
+… identical to previous code …

 export default {

-// … identical to previous code
+… identical to previous code …

 Camera, Scene, Transform, Renderable,

-// … identical to previous code
+… identical to previous code …

 }